Computer-Programming-A/BouncingBall/README.md

 Bouncing Ball
 ===============

-In this assignment you will make an animation that includes ball or similar shape that appears to bounce.
+In this assignment you will make an animation that includes a ball or some other shape that appears to bounce.

 Program Requirements
 --------------------
-+ A ball or other object that appears to move around the screen and bounce off the edges or other objects
++ A ball or other shape that appears to move around the screen and bounce off the edges or other objects
 + Other elements besides the ball or other bounding object
 + Modify the background, title, headline and footer of your webpage